Zan-14/Assign-HTML-CSS-JS/README.md

 # Assign-HTML-CSS-JS
-Individual Assignment using HTML, CSS, and Vanilla JavaScript
+Individual Assignment using HTML, CSS, and Native JavaScript

+Note: I am using CLI Tailwind